plut/ConstructiveGeometry.jl/README.md

 [![Documentation|Dev](https://img.shields.io/badge/docs-latest-blue.svg)](https://plut.github.io/ConstructiveGeometry.jl/dev/)

-A module providing a syntax and tools to define CSG objects in Julia.
+Algorithms and syntax to define CSG objects in Julia.

 This module is currently a work in progress, roughly at the “proof of concept” stage.